A Framework for Human-Reason-Aligned Trajectory Evaluation in Automated Vehicles: Experimental Setup

 \subsection{Candidate Trajectories}

-We define four candidate AV trajectories \( \mathcal{T} = \{T_1, T_2, T_3, T_4\} \), representing different patterns of agent prioritisation in the overtaking scenario.
+We define four candidate AV trajectories \( T = \{T_1, T_2, T_3, T_4\} \), representing different patterns of agent prioritisation in the overtaking scenario.
 These trajectories vary in clearance distance, lane use, and alignment with the reasons of drivers, cyclists, and policymakers.
 Their generation follows the procedure outlined by \cite{rahmani2023bi}, which provides a structured approach for producing AV trajectories in interaction with surrounding agents.
-To generate these four alternatives, we experimented with the heuristic function in the global planner introduced by \cite{rahmani2023bi}; however, the details of this adaptation are beyond the scope of this paper.\footnote{Trajectory generation code: \url{https://github.com/adas-lab/AV-Simulation}}
+To generate these four alternatives, we experimented with the heuristic function in the global motion planner introduced by \cite{rahmani2023bi}; however, the details of this adaptation are beyond the scope of this paper.\footnote{Code: \url{https://github.com/lucassuryana/AV-Simulation}}

 Rather than presenting a binary decision, such as death or alive, this setup reflects the kind of everyday ethical challenges AVs are more likely to encounter—such as balancing safety, legality, and mobility.
 This design aligns with the critique of trolley problem framings offered by \cite{himmelreich2018never}, who advocate for a shift towards mundane driving scenarios that require context-sensitive reasoning rather than abstract moral binaries.
 The four trajectories are illustrated and explained in Fig.~\ref{fig:trajectory_spatial_view}.
+The figure illustrates four candidate trajectories: \textbf{T\textsubscript{1}}: Small-gap overtake — minimal clearance, prioritises driver convenience, limited regard for cyclist and policymaker. \textbf{T\textsubscript{2}}: Medium-gap overtake — balanced clearance, moderate consideration of cyclist and policymaker. \textbf{T\textsubscript{3}}: Large-gap overtake — wide clearance, prioritises cyclist comfort and safety, least compliant with policymaker expectations. \textbf{T\textsubscript{4}}: Conservative following — no overtake, prioritises legal compliance, lowest consideration for driver efficiency.